+Have you ever had Spaghetti Carbonara with bacon?
+You might know it by one of its aliases: Pasta Carbonara, Spaghetti a la Carbonara, or Alla Carbonara.
 The simple ingredients are familiar, easy to make, and it’s a quick fix, too.

 I realize cream is not used in most Italian recipes (neither is garlic!) but I’m partial to this creamy version.

-This dish tasted great just the way it was but I think next time the only thing I will do different is add a couple of seasoned grilled chicken breasts to the sauce.
+This dish tasted great just the way it was but I think next time the only thing I will do differently is add a couple of seasoned grilled chicken breasts to the sauce.
 Oh yeah, that would be good!

 If you’ve never tried Spaghetti Carbonara, you’re probably wondering…

 What is Spaghetti Carbonara?

 The name is derived from an Italian word, Carbonaro, which means “charcoal burner”.
 There’s some controversy over why.